allanstevens/ClickDropPrintHelper/README.md

 # Click & Drop Print Helper

-ClickDropPrintHelper is a Java application that processes PDF files to create proof of postage documents, packing slips, and labels.
-It uses Apache PDFBox for PDF manipulation and Apache Commons IO for file operations.
+Click & Drop Print Helper is a tool designed to automate the printing of labels, packing slips, and proof of postage documents from the Click & Drop service.
+The application now includes a graphical user interface (GUI) with a system tray icon, configuration windows, and the existing console version for command-line usage.

 ![Bulk Proof of Postage](bulkpop.jpg)

 ## Features

-- Create a bulk proof of postage documents from the downloaded shipping labels pdf
-- Add QR codes to proof of postage documents
-- Generates packing slips with custom headers and footers
-- Generates a labels only pdf from the original PDF
+- **GUI Version**:
+   - System tray icon for easy access
+   - Configuration window to set up and save settings
+   - Console window to view logs and output
+- **Console Version**:
+   - Command-line interface for users who prefer terminal usage
+- **File Watching**:
+   - Monitors specified folders for new PDF files
+   - Automatically processes and prints documents based on configuration

 ## Requirements